 Linda Brothwell is renowned for initiating a repair movement in the arts.
 Her work is housed in the V&A Museum and the Royal College collections.
 She has exhibited in the UK and internationally for the British Council, The Design Museum, Palais de Tokyo, the Korean National University of Cultural Heritage, The Royal Society for Arts and COLLECT.

-She is currently pioneering a new understanding of the significance of British crafts skills and tools illustrating the importance of their value to economic, social and cultural development.
-This study will inform Linda’s new series of nationwide ‘Acts of Care’ in partnership with museums and galleries UK wide.
+She is pioneering understanding of British crafts skills and tools by illustrating the importance of their value to economic, social and cultural development.
+Linda has developed a series of nationwide ‘Acts of Care’ in partnership with museums and galleries UK wide.

 Brothwell has an MA in Goldsmithing, Silversmithing, Metalwork and Jewellery from the Royal College of Art (2009) and a BA (Hons) in Jewellery and Metalwork at Sheffield Hallam University (2005).